-The Basenji belongs to the Spitz and Primitive Types in the FCI Classification.
+The Basenji belongs to the Spitz and primitive types in the FCI grouping.

-Is the Basenji allowed as pet in a Singapore HDB Flat?
+Is the Basenji allowed as a pet in a Singapore HDB flat?

 Central Africa (Congo).
 The first traces of a dog similar to the Basenji are found in Egyptian tombs and wall drawings of five thousand years ago.
 Also called the Congo Dog, it was first introduced to England in 1937.
 English breeders refined it to become the Basenji today and exported it all over the world.